eosdac/DACtools/nodeselector/README.md

 <h2>Select fastest node</h2>
 <p>This script will select the fastest responding eos node from the 21 active blockproducers.
-It can also give you a list of all 21 BP-nodes filtered by https (option)</p>
+It can also give you a list of all 21 BP-nodes filtered by https (option).</p>

-clone repo and install with npm in root folder
+Clone repo and install with npm in root folder
 ```
 npm install
 ```